ajaimesv/scala-kafka-example/README.md

 message 1563656125978
 ```

-And after some seconds in our PlayFramework output, consumer B (scala code) printing a message like this:
+And after some seconds in our PlayFramework output, consumer B (scala code) a message like this:

 ```
 ConsumerRecord(topic = test, partition = 0, leaderEpoch = 0, offset = 38, CreateTime = 1563656125981, serialized key size = 3, serialized value size = 21, headers = RecordHeaders(headers = [], isReadOnly = false), key = key, value = message 1563656125978)
 ```

-**Important:** In my experience, recompiling the code disrupts consumer B, for example, it may stop printing
+> **Important:** In my experience, recompiling the code disrupts consumer B, for example, it may stop printing
-results.
+> results.
 If this happens, you have to
-stop Play (^C) and start it again (`sbt run`).
+> stop Play (^C) and start it again (`sbt run`).
 The reason behind this may be related to the fact that
-this consumer runs using Play's scheduler, but I haven't really looked further into it.
+> this consumer runs using Play's scheduler, but I haven't really looked further into it.